NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Two-Headed Troll.md

   - name: "Items"
     desc: "[[Equipment/Club|Club]]"
   - name: "Independent Brains"
     desc: "  Each of a two-headed troll's heads rolls their own initiative and has their own turn.
 Neither head can [[Actions/Delay|Delay]].
 At the start of a head's turn, that head gets 2 actions and 1 reaction.
-Each brain controls one of the troll's arms, but both can move the legs.\nAny ability that would sever a two-headed troll's head (such as the [[Equipment/Vorpal|Vorpal]] weapon property) doesn't cause the two-headed troll to die if they still have their other head, but does cause them to lose the turns, actions, and reactions of the severed head.\nMental effects that target a single creature affect only one of the troll's heads."
+Each brain controls one of the troll's arms, but both can move the legs.\n\nAny ability that would sever a two-headed troll's head (such as the [[Equipment/Vorpal|Vorpal]] weapon property) doesn't cause the two-headed troll to die if they still have their other head, but does cause them to lose the turns, actions, and reactions of the severed head.\n\nMental effects that target a single creature affect only one of the troll's heads."

 abilities_mid:
   - name: ""